Mayonnaise Making Process: Mayonnaise

 - Plant-based emulsifiers are also added to ensure the final product is thoroughly mixed.
 You can change how thick the final mayonnaise is by adding colloid or starch.

 - The technology for handling the raw materials can manage all ingredients that go into mayonnaise making machines, like liquid egg mixture and egg yolk.
-The automatic weighing equipment is connected to a control system that ensures each ingredient can be weighed correctly and stored in perfect conditions.
+The automatic weighing equipment connects into a control system that ensures each ingredient can be weighed correctly and stored in perfect conditions.

 - After vacuum mixing, some manufacturers pasteurize the mayonnaise.
 Because of the high viscosity of the final products, the pasteurizer will heat treat them.

 - Mayonnaise has a pH of about 4.0 and a level of acetic acid of between 0.3% and 0.7%.
-When vinegar and salt are added to water, the acetic acid level increases significantly.
+When you add vinegar and salt to water, the acetic acid level increases significantly.
 This makes the water resistant to the growth of microbes.
 So, even if the mayonnaise is vacuum cold emulsified and filled without being sterilized, it can still last between 2 to 6 months.